-One Pan Mexican Chicken and Rice is easy chicken skillet recipe made with pantry staples.
+One Pan Mexican Chicken and Rice is easy skillet dinner made with pantry staples.
 Rice and chicken breasts are simmered in salsa broth, then finished with gooey cheese and served with avocado.

-I pulled off this Mexican chicken and rice this week with mostly pantry ingredients.
-3 months in into the year and my family declared this Mexican chicken recipe to be one of their favorite healthy meals of the year!
-On par with chicken tortilla soup and chicken enchiladas.
+I pulled off this Mexican chicken and rice recipe this week with mostly pantry ingredients.
+4 months in into the year and my family declared this Mexican chicken recipe to be one of their favorite dinners of the year!

-It has all the flavors of chicken and rice with spices of Mexican cuisine like salsa and cumin, then topped with melted cheese on top.
-So-so-so good, I highly recommend not to cut the recipe in half. 🙂
+It has all the flavors of this Instant Pot chicken and rice with spices of Mexican cuisine like salsa and cumin, then topped with melted cheese on top.
+So-so-so good, I highly recommend not to cut the recipe in half.

-- Chicken: Boneless and skinless chicken breasts or thighs cook equally fast.
+- Chicken: Boneless skinless chicken breasts or chicken thighs cook equally fast.

-- Salsa: Mild, medium or hot will affect level of spiciness of the dish.
-I used medium and kids ate it no problem.
+- Salsa: Mild salsa, medium salsa or hot salsa will affect level of spiciness of this Mexican chicken recipe.
+I used medium salsa and kids ate it no problem.

 - Onion, garlic, cumin, oil.

 Here is quick overview how to make Mexican chicken and rice step-by-step.
 Full recipe card is located below.